GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/first-party-sets/index.md

 may also want to correlate user activity across different sites by using mechanisms such as [cookies](/docs/privacy-sanddbox/glossary#origin).

-Browsers are proposing privacy models that restrict access to user identity within a first-party context.
+Browsers are proposing privacy models that restrict access to user identity within a cross-site context.
 However, many organizations have related sites with different domain names, or with domains for different countries such as `example.com` and `example.co.uk`.
-It should be possible to allow related domain names owned by the same entity to declare themselves as belonging to the same first party, so browsers treat those domains as first-party in situations where first party and third party are treated differently.
+It should be possible to allow related domain names with an appropriate relationship, perhaps common ownership, to declare themselves as belonging to the same first party, so browsers treat those domains as first-party in situations where first party and third party are treated differently.

 Any solution would also need to prevent abuse of the system.
 For example, it should not be possible to declare organizations that include unrelated sites with different owners, in order to gain